Seven Sisters station: Victoria line (London Underground)

+Additional services call at the station during the peak hours.

 Future

 In May 2013 it was announced that the station would be on the latest proposed route for Crossrail 2, with a double-ended underground station built linking South Tottenham and Seven Sisters stations.

 Connections

-London Buses routes 41, 76, 149, 243, 259, 279, 318, 349, 476 and night routes N41, N73 and N279 serve the station.
+The station is served by a number of London Buses day and night time routes.

 Seven Sisters is the nearest station on the London Underground network to Tottenham Hotspur Stadium and footfall is heavy on home match days.